Azure/Industrial-IoT/docs/modules/publisher.md

 #### **GetDiagnosticInfo_V1**

-Returns a list of actual metrics for every DataFlow Processing Engine being processed by the publisher.
+Returns a list of actual metrics for every endpoint (Dataset) .

   *Request:* none

-  *Response:* list of actual metrics for every DataFlow Processing Engine
+  *Response:* list of actual metrics for every endpoint (Dataset).

   *Exceptions:* an exception is thrown when method call returns status other than 200.